 Hundreds of bike-sharing options are scattered throughout the city.
 Charlotte Joy Rides has more than 20 bike docks, where you can swipe your credit card to rent a bike in 30-minute increments.
 And dockless bike-sharing companies like LimeBike, Mobike and Spin offer riders the option to pick up and leave their colorful two-wheelers in whatever legal spot they like.
 (The wheels lock when no one is using them.)
 Download the companies’ smartphone apps to rent the bikes. charlotte.bcycle.com; limebike.com; mobike.com; blog.spin.pm

-Save up to 59% on top attractions and museums with the Explore CLT Pass
+Save on Top Attractions & Museums with the Explore CLT Pass

 For those quick trips, keep an eye out for dockless, electric scooters that are scattered around the city.
 Bird, Lime and Spin scooters can all be accessed by an app on your smartphone and make it super easy to scoot through neighborhoods.
 Don't forget your helmet.